antonidag/myblog/content/en/posts/benchmark-for-each/index.md

 date: 2024-05-13T00:00:00+00:00
 draft: false
 description:
+image: "posts/benchmark-for-each/preview.gif"
 ---

 ## Background
 Benchmark on For, Javascript & Liquid template.
-There is a bit of noise around how performant the Logic App for loop really is, in an blog post from Microsoft it gives you tips in ways you can optimise your workflow and etc...
-Looping over an array and preforming operations on each item, is a quite common task.
+There is a bit of noise around how performant the Logic App for loop really is, Looping over an array and preforming operations on each item, is a quite common task.

-We will conduct a benchmark between the Logic App [For loop](), [Inline code]() and [Liquid Operation]() action, inorder to get somewhat more insight on how the different actions perform.
+We will conduct a benchmark between the Logic App [For each](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-loops?tabs=consumption#foreach-loop), [Inline code](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-add-run-inline-code?tabs=consumption) and [Liquid Operation](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-enterprise-integration-liquid-transform?tabs=consumption) action, inorder to get somewhat more insight on how the different actions perform.

 ##  Exploring For loops

 https://techcommunity.microsoft.com/t5/azure-integration-services-blog/using-inline-code-instead-of-a-foreach-loop-for-better/ba-p/3369587